Dominic Savio: At the county school

 For secondary education, Dominic had to go to another school and it was decided that he would go to the County School at Castelnuovo, three miles (5 km) from his home.
 (Castelnuovo d' Asti, now Castelnuovo John Bosco, was the birthplace of another contemporary of John Bosco, Joseph Cafasso, also a saint.
 He was four years the senior of John Bosco, and was Bosco's mentor and advisor.)

-Now ten years old, Dominic walked daily to and from school.
-In his biography of Dominic Savio, John Bosco records how a local farmer once asked Dominic, on a hot sunny day, if he was not tired from walking, and received the reply: "Nothing seems tiresome or painful when you are working for a master who pays well."
+Now ten years old, he walked daily to and from school.
+In his biography of Dominic Savio, John Bosco records how a local farmer once asked him, on a hot sunny day, if he was not tired from walking, and received the reply: "Nothing seems tiresome or painful when you are working for a master who pays well."
 Don Bosco also notes that Dominic refused to go swimming with his friends since Dominic considered that in such a situation, it would be "also easy to offend God", he believed that on a previous occasion his friends behaved in, what was to him, a vulgar manner.
+One account of his time at the county school was when two classmates who hated each other prepared to resolve their differences in a rock fight.
+Dominic stood between them holding the cross and explaining that whatever they do they do unto Christ; ergo they should throw rocks at him instead.
+The fight was defused when both boys laughed and considered such a concept silly.
 In his biography Bosco records that Fr.
 Allora, the head of this school, had this to say about Dominic: "...Hence it may very well be said that he was Savio (wise), not only in name, but in fact, viz., in his studies, in piety, in conversation and his dealing with others, and in all his actions. ..."

 Under John Bosco's mentorship

 Meeting with John Bosco

-It was Fr.
-Giuseppe Cugliero, Dominic's teacher at school, who gave a high account of him to John Bosco and recommended that Bosco meet him during the Feast of the Rosary, when he would take his boys to Murialdo.
-Accordingly, accompanied by his father, Dominic met John Bosco on the first Monday in the month of October 1854.
+It was his teacher at school, Fr.
+Giuseppe Cugliero, who gave a high account of him to John Bosco and recommended that Bosco meet him during the Feast of the Rosary, when he would take his boys to Murialdo.
+Accordingly, accompanied by his father, Dominic met John Bosco on 2 October 1854, the first Monday of that month.
 John Bosco records this conversation in some detail.
 He notes that Dominic was eager to go to Turin with John Bosco, and that he wished to become a priest after completing his studies in that town.

-To test Dominic's intelligence, Don Bosco gave him a copy of The Catholic Readings (pamphlets on the subject of Catholic Apologetics), asking him to recite a particular page by heart and explain its meaning the next day, and then spoke for a while with Dominic's father.
+To test Dominic's intelligence, Don Bosco gave him a copy of The Catholic Readings (pamphlets on the subject of Catholic apologetics), asking him to recite a particular page by heart and explain its meaning the next day, and then spoke for a while with Dominic's father.
 Ten minutes later, he found Dominic was beside him reciting the page and explaining its meaning satisfactorily.
 This meeting was the beginning of their relationship, the result of which was that John Bosco agreed to take Dominic to Turin with him.